 Artificial intelligence has been a hot topic for a while and the word is often linked to images of robots enslaving humans and creating a new world order.
 Movies like the Terminator or I, Robot, show the negative extremes artificial intelligence could lead to, but the situation is nowhere near that bad.

-AI is divided in 4 types based on the ability to perceive the world, self-awareness, memory of the past and ability to improve itself based on learning.
+AI is divided into 4 types based on the ability to perceive the world, self-awareness, memory of the past, and ability to improve itself based on learning.
 The first and second types of AI already exist and are used by many of us today and comprise Artificial Narrow Intelligence (ANI).

-Type three and four are more advanced and together make up Artificial General Intelligence (AGI) and Artificial SuperIntelligence (ASI), which has not been created yet but has potential to be as smart as a person or even smarter.
+Type three and four are more advanced and together makeup Artificial General Intelligence (AGI) and Artificial SuperIntelligence (ASI), which has not been created yet but has the potential to be as smart as a person or even smarter.